The South Australian Government is investing $18.3 million to deliver an Electric Vehicle Action Plan.

 The State Government is investing up to $13.4 million to secure private investment in South Australia’s Electric Vehicle Charging Network.

-Proposals for grant funding from the private sector to develop a section or sections of South Australia’s Electric Vehicle (EV) Charging Network.
+Proposals have been sought from prospective charge point operators to develop a section or sections of South Australia’s Electric Vehicle Charging Network.